 But of course, anyone involved in an ERP roll-out will testify that going live is just the beginning of the journey.
-This is why Sage Intacct provides not only best-in-class capabilities, four automatic upgrades per year and comprehensive product support, but the option to take advantage of our consultancy-as-a-service and support-as-a-service options to assist planning, keep costs in check and optimise value.
+This is why Sage Intacct provides not only best-in-class capabilities, four automatic upgrades per year and comprehensive product support but also the option to take advantage of our consultancy-as-a-service and support-as-a-service options to assist planning, keep costs in check and optimise value.

 5 Steps to Accelerated ERP

-It goes without saying that selecting the right capabilities is crucial, but ensure the software can support the unique needs of each department to optimise performance.
+It goes without saying that selecting the right capabilities is crucial, but ensuring the software can support the unique needs of each department to optimise performance.
 A one size fits all approach rarely delivers – flexibility and the ability to integrate with specialist systems are key.

-While cloud isn’t necessarily the right option for everyone, for those looking to deploy capabilities quickly and minimise their IT footprint without compromising on performance, it delivers.
+While the cloud isn’t necessarily the right option for everyone, for those looking to deploy capabilities quickly and minimise their IT footprint without compromising on performance, it delivers.